fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 `other`: shall be a scalar variable of type `other_type`.
 It is an `intent(out)` argument.

-`value`: if the first argument is `key` `value` shall be a default character string scalar expression, or a vector expression of type integer and kind `int8` or `int32`, while for a first argument of type `other` `value` shall be of type `class(*)`.
+`value`: if the first argument is `key`, `value` shall be a default `character` string scalar expression, or a vector expression of type integer and kind `int8` or `int32`, while for a first argument of type `other` `value` shall be of type `class(*)`.
 It is an `intent(in)` argument.